Bentley Bentayga review - MPG, CO2 and running costs

 - 2Engines, performance and driveMonstrous performance is the Bentayga’s most obvious strength, while the Hybrid model is somewhat of an oddity

-- 3MPG, CO2 and Running Costs - currently readingMost buyers won't be too bothered by 17mpg, but fuel range is an issue - that's where the diesel comes in
+- 3MPG, CO2 and Running Costs - currently readingMost buyers won't be too bothered by 17mpg, but fuel range is an issue - that's where the hybrid comes in

 - 4Interior, design and technologyUndeniably ostentatious inside and out, the Bentayga is crammed with high-tech features, too